 Also, but one important thing to note in testing: The connection speed between a pair of network devices is at the mercy of the lowest party involved.
 You can read more about that in this post about network basics, but the gist is the rate you see is that of the bottleneck device.

 That said, these are what you need to test a device’s Wi-Fi speed:

 - A computer that plays the server’s role and hosts the test data.
 This computer must have a Gigabit network port — or a 10 Gigabit Ethernet port if you intend to test a Wi-Fi 6 router — and use a solid-state drive as its storage.
 Connect this computer to the fastest LAN port of the Wi-Fi router that you want to test.
 (If the router doesn’t support Gigabit, you can forget about it.
 It’s already too slow, anyway).
 Now on this server computer, share the folder that contains the test data so that it’s accessible to other computers that connect to the same router.

-- A second computer — be it a laptop or a desktop — to play the role of the Wi-Fi client.
+- A second computer — be it a laptop or a desktop — to play the Wi-Fi client’s role.
 This computer needs to have a highest-end (fastest possible) Wi-Fi adapter of at least the same speed grate as that of the router.
 This computer should also use a solid-state drive as its storage.
 Connect this computer to the Wi-Fi network of the router.
 Make sure you separate the bands when possible, be it 2.4GHz, 5GHz, or 6GHz, into different networks to know which brand is being tested.